dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/howto-publish-subscribe.md

 }
 ```

-Navigate to the directory containing the above code, then run the following command to launch a Dapr sidecar and run the application:
+Navigate to the directory containing the above code, then run the following command to launch both a Dapr sidecar and the publisher application:

 ```bash
 dapr run --app-id orderprocessing --app-port 6001 --dapr-http-port 3601 --dapr-grpc-port 60001 --app-ssl dotnet run